metno/pyaerocom/docs/_build/html/_sources/tut03_intro_class_ReadGriddedMulti.rst.txt

 multiple variables for an arbitrary number of gridded datasets (e.g. model data, level 2 satellite data) and within a specific time interval.
-It makes large use of the ``ReadGridded`` class that provides an interface for importing results from a single dataset.
+It makes large use of the ``ReadGridded`` class that provides an interface for importing results from a single dataset (and that does the actual reading).

+**Note**: This is not strictly relevant for the following tutorials.
+You might skip this tutorial if it is not of particular interest for you to read multiple models at once.

 .. code:: ipython3